What types of fruit does the Backyard Harvest program accept?

 I only have one tree.
 Is that enough for you to pick?

 In most cases, absolutely!
 One fruit tree can yield up to 800 pounds!
-Our only requirement is that, in order to send volunteers to pick your fruit, you have more than 100 pieces of fruit on your tree that we can collect and donate.
-If you have less than 100 pieces, you can pick it yourself to donate!
+Our only requirement is that there should be enough fruit for 1 or more volunteers to harvest for at least 1.5 hours.
+If you have less fruit than that, you can pick it yourself to donate!

 My tree is 30’ tall, can you get all of the fruit?

-Our volunteers will get as much fruit as they can safely pick.
-If your tree is above 10 – 15’ tall, it is unlikely we will be able to get the fruit at the top.
-Additionally, if your tree has a lot of dead wood or if there are electrical lines around the tree, we may not be able to reach some of the fruit.
+Our volunteers can harvest as much fruit as they can safely pick with a fruit picker and extension tool or hand pruner.
+We can typically harvest as high as 10-15 feet (or lower if the fruit needs to be hand clipped), so if your tree is above that height we will not be able to get all the fruit.
+Additionally, if your tree has a lot of dead wood or if there are electrical lines around the tree, we may not be able to harvest the fruit.
 We will do our best to get as much as we can and we always recommend pruning regularly for the health of your trees.

-What regions do your harvests taken place in?
+What regions do your harvests take place in?

-We currently harvest fruit trees across Los Angeles, Ventura and Santa Barbara Counties, and occasionally in San Bernardino and Riverside County.
+We currently harvest fruit trees across portions of Los Angeles, Ventura, and Santa Barbara Counties, with a concentration in the San Fernando & San Gabriel Valleys, and the entirety of Ventura County.

 Are you interested in my extra garden produce?